SparkValor/tech-test-front-end-engineer/README.md

+# Discussion of my solution

+After reading up on Nx and RxJS to learn more about those and drawing down some concepts for the components I wanted to use, I forked the repo into my own GitHub account.

+I started with updating the workspace to the newest version of Angular.
+Then I installed Nx and had it converted the workspace into a monorepo.
+Using the Nx generators I created the necessary components for the given data structure.
+I also added a MenuComponent and thought about adding a component for a progress bar, but discarded those in the end.

+I had the idea to navigate between the towers using routes, but discarded the idea, as I had trouble passing the data down to the tower component.
+In the end I kept the solution very simple, just using some nested components and using a 'selectedTower' value to switch.

+After some code clean up, I added a few simple tests.
+But I didn't go far with them, as I had already spent plenty of time on the task.

+A few things I would do differently:
+ - due to using the data structures from the simulation folder there is a two-way interdependency between the app and the libraries.
+So it would be better to put the simulation in its own library
+ - add more tests
+ - Have reusable UI components
+ - add module federation

 # IGS Front-end Engineer Tech Test

 One of the core functions of the IGS software is to automate the growing of plants.
 The growing process happens in what we call a **Tower**.